 - Serves as vehicle to justify and draw down federal funds.

-In 2012, Florida’s newly created Department of Economic Opportunity (DEO) was charged with creating a strategic plan for economic development.
-With the aid of Florida’s Regional Planning Councils and the Florida Chamber of Commerce, DEO facilitated a dozen meetings across the state.
-A new strategic plan was prepared and adopted later that year.
-The plan was updated to include tactics and metrics for state agencies in April of 2013.
-The ARPC’s economic development activities strive to align with the goals and objectives of the plan.
+Department of Economic Opportunity (DEO) is charged with creating a strategic plan for statewide economic development.
+With the aid of Florida’s Regional Planning Councils and the Florida Chamber of Commerce, DEO last updated its plan in April of 2013.

 ARPC staff meet regularly with other state, regional, county and community organizations to maintain an overall perspective of activities that will affect the future economic health of our Region.
 Some of the Council’s partner organizations include: